geekyme/demo-react-hooks/README.md

 - Using useEffect hook to do things like run init state
 - Using custom hooks (useAdd / useRemove) to handle side effects.

+2. A standalone form field

+- Using custom useFormState to mask complexity of getting data from context / state

-2. A Form builder
+3. A Form with many fields

-- Using custom useHandler to mask complexity of getting data from context / state
+- Using custom useFormState to mask complexity of getting data from context / state

-- Providing a API to build complex / performant conditional rendering of forms purely with configuration.
+4. A Form builder

+- Building on #3, providing a graph API to construct the fields of a form and map relationships between fields

 ### Setup